Robust and flexible learning of a high-dimensional classification rule using auxiliary outcomes: Simulations

 For the choice of covariate vector $\bm X$, we have the following two designs.
 In Design I, the covariate vector $X$ follows Gaussian distribution $N(\bm 0, \bm I_p)$.
 In Design II, we first generate a $p$-dimensional vector following $N(\bm 0, \bm \Sigma_p)$, where the $(l,k)$-th coordinate of $\bm \Sigma_p$ is $0.5^{|l-k|}$; then, for $l=1,\cdots,\lfloor p/4\rfloor$, we replace the $4l$-th coordinates in the generated vector with a binary variable.
 This binary variable is $1$ if and only if the generated coordinate is greater than 0.
-Compared with Design I, Design II has correlated covariates, and the covariates include discrete and continuous variables.
+Compared with Design I, Design II has correlated covariates, and the covariates include both discrete and continuous variables.
 We test our methods using both designs for Scenarios~\ref{sim:1} and~\ref{sim:2}.
 In addition, both Scenarios~\ref{sim:1} and~\ref{sim:2} involve a parameter $\alpha$.
-When $\alpha=0$, the target outcome $Y_0$ and the auxiliary outcome $Y_1$ satisfy conditions in Theorem~\ref{thm:assumption2} because $U_0=U_1$ in both settings.
-As such, the pooled estimation only has the within-subspace bias.
-With the increase of $\alpha$, Scenario~\ref{sim:1} involves more against-subspace bias.
-In Scenario~\ref{sim:2}, $Y_1$ may not have the against-subspace bias, but the signal-to-noise ratio decreases with the increase of $\alpha$.
+When $\alpha=0$, because $U_0=U_1$ in both settings, we can show that $\bm\beta_0^*=\gamma\bm w_{\mathcal{J}}^*$ for some $\gamma$.
+With the increase of $\alpha$, $\bm w_{\mathcal{J}}^*$ involves more against-subspace bias.